Small but Significant Heritage Items

 Port View boundary marker

-VR postbox 1
+Longlands VR postbox

-VR postbox 2
+South Pill VR postbox

 In the early 20th century the Rustic Tea Gardens and the Slade Tea Gardens flourished near Sand Quay.
 Both are now long gone, but this stone face built into the wall on the far side of the road from Sand Quay seems to be a remnant retrieved from the gardens.
 (Just above head height, it is easy to miss, even when not obscured by overhanging ivy.) – Location